Ah subject lines…

 Before sending your newsletter, stop and ask yourself: What action do I want the recipient to take?

 That action won’t always be one that has an immediate impact on your business (buy now!) but it should be the first step in some path toward driving real results from your email marketing.
-Keep in mind your subject line will be the first impression you’re email has on your reader—making it your first call-to-action will improve the likelihood of that action being taken.
+Keep in mind your subject line will be the first impression your email has on your reader—making it your first call-to-action will improve the likelihood of that action being taken.

 2. People are skeptical of most emails